container-storage-interface/spec/spec.md

 #### `NodePublishVolume`

-A Node Plugin MUST implement this RPC call.
-This RPC is typically called by the CO when it wants to place a workload that wants to use the volume on a node.
+This RPC is called by the CO when a workload that wants to use the specified volume is placed (scheduled) on a node.
 The Plugin SHALL assume that this RPC will be executed on the node where the volume will be used.
+This RPC MAY be called by the CO multiple times on the same node for the same volume with possibly different `target_path` and/or auth credentials.
 If the corresponding Controller Plugin has `PUBLISH_UNPUBLISH_VOLUME` controller capability, the CO MUST guarantee that this RPC is called after `ControllerPublishVolume` is called for the given volume on the given node and returns a success.

 This operation MUST be idempotent.